 Freezing, if done correctly, is one of the food preservation methods that produces less loss in its nutrient content.

-In the case of fish, due to the circumstances of its capture or production, its low stability as a fresh product and its seasonality, freezing is one of the most widely used preservation methods in the world and the one that least modifies its sensory properties and its nutritional value, which it is understood as its nutrient content and the bioavailability in which the nutrients are found in the fish.
+In the case of fish, due to the circumstances of its capture or production, its low stability as a fresh product and its seasonality, freezing is one of the most widely used preservation methods in the world and the one that least alters its sensory properties and its nutritional value, which it is understood as its nutrient content and the bioavailability in which the nutrients are found in the fish.

 There are several reasons why many consumers choose to purchase frozen fish, from the longer life and the availability of fish at any time to improvise a meal, to the cheaper price or the guarantee of its correct nutritional value.

 - Long useful life.
 Frozen fish is kept and preserved for months in perfect condition, which allows you to make purchases sporadically.
 At the same time, having fish as a «freezer essential» solves an unforeseen situation.